IanAtDazed/ray-streamer/README.md

-# ray-streamer: Parallel processing data from a streaming API with Ray
+# ray-streamer: Parallel Processing Data From a Streaming API With Ray

 ## Introduction
 I created this concept application to *hopefully* help others and to garner constructive feedback as to how it might be improved.